10 Incredible Facts About January Babies

 That corner office is within reach of your baby’s chubby little hands!
-Research published in the journal Economic Letters found that January is one of the top 5 CEO-producing months (March, April, November, and October are the other 4).
+Research published in the journal Economic Letters found that January is one of the top five CEO-producing months (March, April, November, and October are the other four).

 January babies could be on the path to their MD.

 Paging Dr. January!
 The most common careers for January babies were general practitioner and debt collector, according to one British study that looked at the correlation between birth month and profession.
+(In other words, get your little one a toy stethoscope, stat!)
 Conversely, January babies tend not to pursue careers in real estate.